MathisWellmann/trade_aggregation-rs/README.md

 ### Commercial License
-If you'd like to use this crate legally without the restrictions of the GNU AGPLv3 license, please contact me so we can arrange a custom license.
+If you'd like to use this crate legally without the restrictions of the GNU AGPLv3 license, please contact me so we can quickly arrange a custom license.